areasciencepark/maps_and_heatmaps/README.md

 subfolders:
 * "maps": a collection of maps (EU, ITA, FVG)
-* la cartella "data" contiene le informazioni da visualizzare sulle mappe
+* "data" sample datasets for testing

 TODO: